adamjamesreid/FunJaccR/README.md

 ## Installation

-Currently FunJacc is available as a GitHub project and can be installed as follows:
+Currently FunJaccR is available as a GitHub project and can be installed as follows:

 1. Clone the repository